MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-disaster-recovery-with-azure.md

 You can use Azure Site Recovery to create a disaster recovery solution for your Remote Desktop Services deployment.

-[Azure Site Recovery](/azure/site-recovery/site-recovery-overview) is an Azure-based service that provides disaster recovery capabilities by orchestrating replication, failover ,and recovery of virtual machines.
+[Azure Site Recovery](/azure/site-recovery/site-recovery-overview) is an Azure-based service that provides disaster recovery capabilities by orchestrating replication, failover, and recovery of virtual machines.
 Azure Site Recovery supports a number of replication technologies to consistently replicate, protect, and seamlessly failover virtual machines and applications to private/public or hoster’s clouds.

 Use the following information to create and validate the disaster recovery solution.